 Credit: Appolinary Kalashnikova

-Palladium is speeding up its efforts to reduce carbon emissions with a commitment to cut direct emissions to power buildings and fleet in half, and to cut corporate business travel per employee in half, both by 2030.
+Palladium is speeding up its efforts to reduce carbon emissions with a commitment to cut direct emissions to power buildings and fleet in half, and to cut emissions from corporate business travel in half, both by 2030.
 This is part of longer-term ambition to achieve net zero by 2050.